 When we arrived back at the lakeside, many of the locals looked up and there was a chorus of cheerful greeting, “Oh look she’s back!”
 “The woman who climbed alone!”
 I wanted to hug them all.

 In another is a grotto beside a drinkable spring.
 The boatman said it has been there way before they came into the lake.

-Mount Mabilog and Lake Pandin itinerary
+Travel Guide to Mount Mabilog and Pandin Lake (Updated 2019)

 9:30AM Start trek to Mount Mabilog

-12:00NN – 1:00PM Back to Lake Pandin
+12:00NN – 1:00PM Trek back to Pandin Lake

 1:00 – 1:30PM Lunch